objcio/articles/2015-02-10-how-your-camera-works.md

 The image sensor consists of a huge number of individual pixel sensors that are lined up into a huge rectangle.
 We can think of each pixel sensor as a charge bucket.
 As photons hit the photodiode of the pixel sensor, they slowly build up a charge in that pixel's bucket.
 As a result, each pixel has its own tiny bucket of electrons.
 The charge, in turn, depends on the number of photons — and ultimately the intensity of the light hitting that particular spot.

-Since we have a two-dimensional array of these pixel sensors, we now have a two dimensional array of charges that reflect the intensity of the light at all these positions.
+Since we have a two-dimensional array of these pixel sensors, we now have a two-dimensional array of charges that reflect the intensity of the light at all these positions.
 On the iPhone 6, there are eight million of these tiny pixel sensors with their corresponding charge buckets.

 At this point, we need two things: First, we need to be able to reset the charge.
 Second, we need to be able to read out the charges once the pixel sensors have been exposed to light.
 The reset can be done globally for all pixels.
 But as for the eight million small charges, we want to be able to turn them into voltage levels individually.

-Digital cameras usually shift out rows of pixels: The image sensor will read the charge of the first electron bucket in the row, and then all buckets transfer their charge to the adjacent one.
+Digital cameras usually shift out rows of pixels.
+The image sensor will read the charge of the first electron bucket in the row, and then all buckets transfer their charge to the adjacent one.
 The first electron bucket now holds the charge that was in the second, which can now be read.
-Repeating this, one by one all pixel values are read off the sensor's row.
+Repeating this, one by one, all pixel values are read off the sensor's row.

 The bucket or pixel sensor that is being read will have its value converted to a digital value through an [analog-to-digital converter](https://en.wikipedia.org/wiki/Analog-to-digital_converter) (ADC).
 The output of the ADC is a digital number for each pixel sensor corresponding to the amount of light that hit it.
 Finally, these values are then passed on to a digial image processor.
 We'll talk a bit more about the image processing below.